gradle/gradle/design-docs/dependency-management-projectpriority.md

 We need to test at least the following situations:

 * `A -> B -> C` with `B` being an external module
+* Include tests that check the current behavior, i.e. selecting the binary dependency `C` over the project dependency `C`
 * Some more complicated dependency graph with at least five dependencies
 * Activating `preferProjectModules` for some projects and not for others
+* Activating `preferProjectModules` on a configuration and then check that this has no effect on an configuration extending from it.
 * The same tests in the composite build case